marco-willi/camera-trap-classifier/README.md

 <img src="https://github.com/marco-willi/camera-trap-classifier/blob/master/docs/figures/data_augmentation_grayscale_stacking.png"/>

-*This figure shows examples of grayscale blurring on sets with 1 or 3 images*
+*This figure shows examples of grayscale stacking on sets with 1 or 3 images*

-This feature is experimental in the sense that it has not yet been throughly tested.
+This feature is experimental in the sense that it has not yet been thoroughly tested.
 We think that this option may benefit models which have to identify the presence of animals -- especially if there are small animals that are difficult to see without the motion information.

 ## Testing the Code